3.1.2.2. eProsima Extensions

 Example

-//The DisablePositiveACKsQosPolicy is default constructed with enabled = false
+// The DisablePositiveACKsQosPolicy is constructed with enabled = false by default

-//The DisablePositiveACKsQosPolicy is default constructed with infinite duration
+// The DisablePositiveACKsQosPolicy is constructed with infinite duration by default

 <data_writer profile_name="writer_xml_conf_disable_positive_acks_profile">